nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The initial state of the Model will be set to `SCHEDULE`.
 The schedule list will be initialized with the initial schedule.

 Step 2.
 The user executes `show 5` command to show the details of the 5th lesson in the schedule list.
 The `execute` method of the `ShowCommand` will be called by the logicManager.
-The `execute` command will call the `showLesson` method in the ModelManager which displays the `LessonDetailListPanel` in the Ui.
+The `execute` command will call the `showLesson` method in the ModelManager which displays the `LessonDetailListPanel` in the UI.

 Step 3.
-The user wants to display the details of a person and switches to the student list with the `list students` command in the Command Line Interface(CLI) Ui.
+The user wants to display the details of a person and switches to the student list with the `list students` command in the Command Line Interface(CLI) UI.
 The current list will display the students and the Model state will change to `STUDENT`.

 Step 4.
 The user executes `show 1` command to show the details of the 1st person in the student list.
 The `execute` method of the `ShowCommand` will be called by the logicManager.
-The `execute` command will call the `showPerson` method in the ModelManager which displays the `StudentDetailListPanel` in the Ui.
+The `execute` command will call the `showPerson` method in the ModelManager which displays the `StudentDetailListPanel` in the UI.

 The following sequence diagram shows how the show operation works for showing a person from the `STUDENT` list: